-- In the 2014 Renewable Fuel Use Report, the authors noted that 18 out of 136 renewable fuel use projects could not have their compliance status determined because insufficient data were available. - In the 2014-2015 Impact Evaluation Report, the authors noted that legal negotiations with utilities delayed provision of customer load data for projects with storage systems until late August 2016.
-In addition, one storage vendor provided only anonymized customer data, precluding matching of those customers with utility load data.
+- In the 2014 Renewable Fuel Use Report, the authors noted that 18 out of 136 renewable fuel use projects could not have their compliance status determined because insufficient data were available.18 - In the 2014-2015 Impact Evaluation Report, the authors noted that legal negotiations with utilities delayed provision of customer load data for projects with storage systems until late August 2016.
+In addition, one storage vendor provided only anonymized customer data, precluding matching of those customers with utility load data. - Also in the 2014-2015 Impact Evaluation Report, the authors noted that storage charge and discharge data from multiple residential vendors proved biased or inaccurate, and that several projects exhibited roundtrip efficiencies above 100%.

-&lt;sup>19 See, e.g., D.09-09-047 at 89 for a discussion of MT in the energy efficiency context.
+$^{^{17}}$ See, e.g., D.09-09-047 at 89 for a discussion of MT in the energy efficiency context.
 See also the 2015 Energy Division Staff Proposal on SGIP at page 8.

-&lt;sup>20 Renewable Fuel Use Report No. 24 (August, 2014) at 1-4.
+18 Renewable Fuel Use Report No. 24 (August, 2014) at 1-4.

-&lt;sup>21 2014-2015 Impact Evaluation Report (November, 2016) at 6-1.
+19 2014-2015 Impact Evaluation Report (November, 2016) at 6-1.